 Born in Rio de Janeiro in 1966, Romario came to FC Barcelona from PSV Eindhoven in 1993

 In the summer of 1994, after winning the league with Barça, Romario also had a wonderful FIFA World Cup in the USA, winning the title with Brazil and being named Player of the Tournament.
-Unfortunately, there was a controversial side to the player too.
-He regularly took more days holiday than he was allowed and that led to his premature departure from the club in 1995, whereupon he signed for Flamengo.
+Unfortunately, that was when the controversial side to the player also came to the fore.
+He took more days holiday than he was allowed and that led to his premature departure from the Club in 1995, whereupon he signed for Flamengo.

 We use our own and third party cookies and other similar technologies to offer you our services, personalize and analyze your browsing, which allows us to understand how our website is being used and which contents are more relevant.
 Likewise, it also enables us the use of additional functionalities such as showing third party contents or sharing contents with social networks, as well as managing the advertising we show you both on our website and on other third party websites, which could be personalized depending on your browsing and interests in our contents.